EdgeCaseBerg/GreenUp/web/README.md

 GreenUp WebClient  - v0.01
 =========
-Powered by XenonApps
+Powered by <a href="http://xenonapps.com">XenonApps</a>
 ____

-A mobile-web client for The GreenUp API
+A mobile-web client for GreenUp-VT

  - Tabbed menus
  - Interactive Maps